SarahBuechner/BigScale_Disaster_true_or_not/README.md

 ### /data

-/*train.csv - the training set
+\*train.csv - the training set
-/*test.csv - the test set
+\*test.csv - the test set
-/*sample_submission.csv - a sample submission file in the correct format /*disaster_words - contains a list of disaster-related words
+\*sample_submission.csv - a sample submission file in the correct format
+\*disaster_words - contains a list of disaster-related words